UZziell/v2ray-haproxy-docker/HTTP_SOCKS_PROTOCOLS.md

 The HTTP and SOCKS (SOCKS5) proxy protocols are appropriate for internal usage on the bridge server and port forwarding.
 They would be exposed to the 127.0.0.1 IP address without passwords.

+## On the bridge server

-For example, the command below shows how to use the HTTP proxy on the bridge server.
+The command below shows how to use the HTTP proxy on the bridge server.

 ```shell
 export {http,https}_proxy="http://127.0.0.1:1110"